maxeyre/COVID-19/README.md

   - View time series data for cumulative and daily figures of confirmed cases, deaths and recoveries for all countries reporting at least one confirmed case (can view per 100,000 population)
   - Compare time series data for cumulative and daily figures of confirmed cases, deaths and recoveries of multiple countries starting from the day when: 100 cases/5 deaths/1 case per 100,000/0.5 deaths per 100,000 were reached
 #### UK
-  - View time series data for cumulative and daily figures of confirmed cases and deaths for the UK and by each country: England, Wales, Northern Ireland and Scotland (can view per 100,000 population)
+  - View time series data for cumulative and daily figures of confirmed deaths for the UK by each country: England, Wales, Northern Ireland and Scotland (can view per 100,000 population)
   - View time series data for cumulative and daily figures of confirmed cases for each NHS England region (can view per 100,000 population)
   - View time series data for cumulative and daily figures of confirmed cases for each UTLA - Local Authority in England (can view per 100,000 population)
   - View time series data for cumulative and daily figures of number of people tested for COVID-19 in the UK and the proportion of these individuals who were confirmed as being positive.
+#### Brazil
+- View time series data by Brazilian state (data source: [Wesley Cota](https://github.com/wcota/covid19br))

  ## Data
  Please feel free to use any data in this public repository.
 You will find the daily scraped data in tidy form in [this folder](https://github.com/maxeyre/COVID-19/tree/master/data_scraper/data/processed) as follows: